Aventurescence

 In gemology, aventurescence (sometimes called aventurization) is an optical reflectance effect seen in certain gems.
 The effect amounts to a metallic glitter, arising from minute, preferentially oriented mineral platelets within the material.
 These platelets are so numerous that they also influence the material's body colour.
-In aventurine quartz chrome-bearing fuchsite produces a green stone, and various iron oxides produce a red stone.
+In aventurine quartz, chrome-bearing fuchsite produces a green stone, and various iron oxides produce a red stone.

 The words aventurine and aventurescence derive from the Italian "a ventura", meaning "by chance".
-This is an allusion to the chance discovery of aventurine glass or goldstone at some point in the 18th century.
-Goldstone is still manufactured today as an artificial imitation of later discoveries aventurine quartz and aventurine feldspar (sunstone).
+This is an allusion to the chance discovery of aventurine glass (goldstone) at some point in the 18th century.
+Goldstone is still manufactured today as an artificial imitation of the later discoveries aventurine quartz and aventurine feldspar (sunstone).